Jalle19/libreelec-docker-deluge/README.md

 ### Building the image

-* Download this repository as a ZIP file, then unpack it
+* Download this repository as a ZIP file using
+`wget https://github.com/Jalle19/libreelec-docker-deluge/archive/master.zip -O libreelec-docker-deluge.zip`
+* Unzip the contents using `unzip libreelec-docker-deluge.zip`, then run `cd libreelec-docker-deluge-master`
-* Run `./build.sh deluge x86_64` to build the Docker image.
-This will take about 5-10 minutes on your average Intel Celeron.
+* Build the Docker image using `./build.sh deluge x86_64` (this will take about 5-10 minutes on your average Intel Celeron)
 * Verify that the image got built by running `docker images | grep jalle19/libreelec-deluge`.
 You should see one tagged version and one "latest".

 ### Enabling the service

-* Run `systemctl enable deluge.service`.
+* Run `systemctl enable /storage/libreelec-docker-deluge-master/x86_64/deluge/deluge.service` to enable the service.
 If you make changes to this file later on you must also run `systemctl daemon-reload` for the changes to take effect.
-* Run `systemctl start deluge` to start the service manually.
-The service will be automatically started during startup too.
+* Reboot or run `systemctl start deluge` to start the service

 ## Settings